ArkadiuszBalakier/moviemate/README.md

 # Moviemate
+project created with the help of the course https://www.udemy.com/course/complete-reactjs-masterclass, I'm putting it here as a Github training.
 ## Overview
 Web App that show list of movies.
 You can search for movie, see top rated , popular or upcoming.
 Clicking on movie show it details.
 Dark and light mode.